 AgResearch and Scion have been collaborating on a project that compares how woollen and synthetic fibres break down in sea water.

 Watch a video from AgResearch on the project.

 Study: Investigating compostable materials in New Zealand composting systems

 Much single-use compostable food packaging in New Zealand ends up in landfills rather than being composted.
 One reason for this is consumer confusion around how products identified as compostable can be treated at end-of-life.
 In addition, there are concerns about the extent to which these materials degrade in the range of composting environments used throughout the country.

 A practical study led by Scion aims to assure commercial and home composters that materials branded as compostable will degrade in the New Zealand context.

 The study is investigating the degradation of different materials in industrial and home composting systems.
 It is designed to determine whether packaging certified as compostable according to European Standard EN 13432 will break down in New Zealand composting facilities within the required period and without detriment to the final compost product.

-Due to be completed in May 2021, the study is funded by the Ministry for the Environment’s Waste Minimisation Fund with additional funding from Convex.
+The project is ongoing, and is due to be completed by the end of 2022.
+The study is funded by the Ministry for the Environment’s Waste Minimisation Fund with additional funding from Convex.